 The technique has been implemented in a form of MATLAB routine hybridmt.m.
 The routine calculates and refines the seismic moment tensors from a group of seismic events forming a cluster.
 The routine wraps data preparation, refinement and data output.
 Similarly to focimt.m function, numerous parameters can be specified to optimize data preparation, processing and output and adjust them to personal needs of the User.
 For the details on the algorithm, see the methodology section.
-For the description of MATLAB implementation of hybridmt.m routine.
+For the description of MATLAB implementation of hybrid moment tensor technique, see the documentation of hybridmt.m routine.